Vedanthdamn/Tutedude/README.md

 four.py
 this program is to Task 2: Sum of Integers from 1 to 50 Using a Loop it uses for loop to print the sum of nymbers from 1 to 50

+five.py
+this program is to Task 1: Calculate Factorial Using a Function it uses loop or recurssive to print the factorial of the numbers

+six.py
+this program is to Task 2: Using the Math Module for Calculations it uses the math module to perform to certain tasks